Georgie Poynton: 2016 season

 Poynton made 9 appearances in all competitions, 4 in the league, 3 in the FAI Cup and 2 in the Leinster Senior Cup, picking up another league winner's medal.
-Poynton also appeared on the bench as an unused substitute in Dundalk's UEFA Champions League games at home and away against BATE Borisov, as well as a 1–1 draw away to Legia Warsaw in the Champions League play-off Round Second Leg.
+Poynton also appeared on the bench as an unused substitute in Dundalk's UEFA Champions League games at home and away against BATE Borisov, as well as away to Legia Warsaw in the Champions League play-off Round Second Leg.

 2017 – Bohemians Loan

 2017 was the first season Poynton was finished up playing Under 19's football with Dundalk alongside senior football and with Dundalk chasing their fourth league title in a row, they opted to send Poynton out on loan in order to get game time at first team level.
 He was loaned out to Bohemians until the summer ahead of the season.
-Poynton's impressive form saw Bohs extend the loan deal until the end of the season.
-He made 27 appearances for Bohs, scoring 5 goals in his first full season as a senior player.
+Bohemians extended the loan deal until the end of the season.
+He made 27 appearances for Bohemians, scoring 5 goals in his first full season as a senior player.

 2018 season

 Poynton returned to Dundalk for the 2018 season, signing a new contract with the club on 8 January 2018.
 2018 proved to be a difficult one for Poynton as he struggled to break into the starting eleven ahead of Robbie Benson, Stephen O'Donnell and Chris Shields.
-He made 11 appearances in all competitions as Dundalk smashed many records to retain their league title and also completing the double by beating Cork City to win the FAI Cup at the Aviva Stadium.
+He made 11 appearances in all competitions as Dundalk retained their league title and completed the double by beating Cork City to win the FAI Cup at the Aviva Stadium.

 St Patrick's Athletic

 On 29 November 2018, it was announced that Poynton had signed for Dublin club St Patrick's Athletic, becoming new manager Harry Kenny's fifth new signing.
 Poynton made his debut on 18 February in a 3–0 Leinster Senior Cup win over Wexford at Richmond Park.
-It was announced on 23 February 2019 that Poynton had left the club by mutual consent, having not made the bench in the Saints first two league games of the season, with Poynton facing an uphill battle for first team action as the club had signed Chris Forrester and Rhys McCabe in his position after he had signed.
+It was announced on 23 February 2019 that Poynton had left the club by mutual consent, having not made the bench in the club's first two league games of the season, with Poynton facing an uphill battle for first team action as the club had signed Chris Forrester and Rhys McCabe in his position after he had signed.